-- A student may make a report of bullying, intimidation, discrimination or harassment by another student in writing or orally to the school staff members listed on your school's Respect for All posters which are displayed throughout your school or to any school staff member - A student may make a report of staff-to-student harassment, intimidation and/or bullying to the principal /designee or to the Office of Special Investigations. - A student may make a report of staff-to-student discrimination based on race, color, ethnicity, religion, creed, national origin, gender, gender identity, gender expression, sexual orientation, citizenship/immigration status, weight, or disability to the principal/designee or to the Office of Equal Opportunity. - Reports should be made as soon as possible after the incident so they can be effectively investigated and addressed. - Staff members who witness or learn about harassment, discrimination, bullying and/or intimidating behavior will take appropriate action to intervene to stop such behavior, including promptly reporting the behavior to appropriate school staff within one school day.
+- A student may make a report of bullying, intimidation, discrimination or harassment by another student in writing or orally to the school staff members listed on your school's Respect for All posters which are displayed throughout your school or to any school staff member - A student may make a report of student harassment, intimidation and/or bullying to the principal /designee or to the Office of Special Investigations. - A student may make a report of staff to student discrimination based on race, color, ethnicity, religion, creed, national origin, gender, gender identity, gender expression, sexual orientation, citizenship/immigration status, weight, or disability to the principal/designee or to the Office of Equal Opportunity. - Reports should be made as soon as possible after the incident so they can be effectively investigated and addressed. - Staff must take appropriate action to intervene to stop such behavior.

-Please see the Respect for All posters displayed throughout your school for the designated school staff for all reports of student-to-student harassment, bullying, or discrimination.
+Please see the Respect for All posters displayed through out your school for the designated school staff for all reports of student-to-student harassment, bullying, or discrimination.